digital-wolf-farm/html-css-style-guide/style/styleguide.md

 ## 10. Values

 1. List of values
     * Values list should be placed in one line or each value in a new line.
 Directly after each value comma.
 In one line list single space after comma.
-No empty lines between values - rules:
+No empty lines between values.

-        `"value-list-comma-newline-after": "always-multi-line"`
-        `"value-list-comma-newline-before": "never-multi-line"`
-        `"value-list-comma-space-after": "always-single-line"`
-        `"value-list-comma-space-before": "never"`
-        `"value-list-max-empty-lines": 0`.
+        Rules:
+        ```json
+        "value-list-comma-newline-after": "always-multi-line",
+        "value-list-comma-newline-before": "never-multi-line",
+        "value-list-comma-space-after": "always-single-line",
+        "value-list-comma-space-before": "never",
+        "value-list-max-empty-lines": 0,
+        ```

 2. Strings
-    * Strings could not have unescaped newline - rule: `"string-no-newline": true`.
+    * Strings could not have unescaped newline.

+        Rule:
+        ```json
+        "string-no-newline": true,
+        ```

-    * Strings must be wrapped with double quotes - rule: `"string-quotes": "double"`.
+    * Strings must be wrapped with double quotes.

+        Rule:
+        ```json
+        "string-quotes": "double",
+        ```

 3. Numbers
-    * For numbers less than 1 leading zero is required - rule: `"number-leading-zero": "always"`.
+    * For numbers less than 1 leading zero is required.

+        Rule:
+        ```json
+        "number-leading-zero": "always",
+        ```

-    * Trailing zero is forbidden - rule: `"number-no-trailing-zeros": true`.
+    * Trailing zero is forbidden.

+        Rule:
+        ```json
+        "number-no-trailing-zeros": true,
+        ```

-    * Max number precision is 3 decimal places - rule: `"number-max-precision": "3"`.
+    * Max number precision is 3 decimal places.

+        Rule:
+        ```json
+        "number-max-precision": "3",
+        ```

 4. Other
-    * There is not specified minimum time for animations and transitions - rule NOT USED: `"time-min-milliseconds": 100`.
+    * There is not specified minimum time for animations and transitions.

+        Rule NOT USED:
+        ```json
+        "time-min-milliseconds": 100,
+        ```

 ## 11. Units

 1. Unit black-/whitelist
-    * There is do defined black-/whitelist of available units - rules NOT USED:
+    * There is do defined black-/whitelist of available units.

-        `"unit-allowed-list": []`
-        `"unit-disallowed-list": []`.
+        Rules NOT USED:
+        ```json
+        "unit-allowed-list": [],
+        "unit-disallowed-list": [],
+        ```

 2. Value - unit pairs
-    * Zero length value (em, ex, ch, vw, vh, cm, mm, in, pt, pc, px, rem, vmin, and vmax) must be written without unit - rule: `"length-zero-no-unit": true`.
+    * Zero length value (em, ex, ch, vw, vh, cm, mm, in, pt, pc, px, rem, vmin, and vmax) must be written without unit.

+        Rule:
+        ```json
+        "length-zero-no-unit": true,
+        ```

         Example:
         ```css
         .class-name {